GaryStanton/phaser3-merged-input/README.md

         // Player one has just pressed one of the following buttons - B8, B9 or B0
         // The 'pressed' interaction flag differs from interrogating the buttons directly.
 It will contain the button pressed for a single update tick, as it happens.
     }

+    if (['RC_S', 'LC_E'].includes(player1.interaction.pressed)) {
+        // Player one has just pressed one of the following buttons - Right cluster: South or Left cluster (DPad): East }
 ```

 ## Demo / Dev
 A demo scene is included in the repository.
+The demo has been updated to incorporate the mapped buttons and interactions included in v1.4.0
 ![](src/demo/merged-input-demo.gif)
 Install with `npm install`, then use `npm run dev` to spin up a development server and run the demo scene.